 - 1/2 Medium Size Onion Diced to your preference

 Preheat oven to 400℉

 Cook bacon in the oven for 20 minutes or until cooked to your desired doneness.

 When bacon is cooled chop into bite-size pieces

 Spray a 9×13 baking dish with cooking spray

 Add to the baking dish the great northern beans and Bushes baked beans.
 Juices and all.

-To the baked beans also add brown sugar, molasses, ketchup, mustard, onion and bacon.
+To the baked beans also add brown sugar, molasses, ketchup, yellow mustard, onion and bacon.

 Mix all ingredients well